Orquesta Sinfónica del Estado de México

 The Orquesta Sinfónica del Estado de México (OSEM) is the symphony orchestra of the State of Mexico.
 It was founded in 1971 and is based in Toluca, Mexico State, Mexico; its home hall is Sala Felipe Villanueva.
+It has toured in Europe, the United States, and China.
+They have released multiple recordings of classical music including the works of Mexican and Spanish composers.

 History

-On August 27, 1971, under the initiative of Enrique Bátiz Campbell and the government of the Mexico State, the Orquesta Sinfónica del Estado de México (OSEM) was founded.
+On August 27, 1971, under the initiative of Enrique Bátiz and the government of the Mexico State, the Orquesta Sinfónica del Estado de México (OSEM) was founded.
 Its purpose is the spreading of music as an art, to create unity and identity among the citizens of the state.
 The orchestra is located in the city of Toluca, and its home hall is the Sala Felipe Villanueva.
 The Orchestra has been characterized by its endeavor to carry its message to all the municipalities of the state, to all corners of the country.
 It was also the first institution of its kind to visit the 16 political divisions of the Federal District.
 It began giving concerts in the main settings of the capital of the country, from the Bellas Artes theater and National Auditorium to the Sala Nezahualcoyotls, as well as other halls in the outlying areas, such as the San Benito Abad theater of the Centro Escolar del Lago, in the municipality of Cuautitlán, which, in spite of its location–40 kilometers from the center of the city–rose in popularity for the metropolitan public, due to the area and the admirable acoustic conditions and the comfort of the hall.

 The OSEM performed at the Fourth Festival of the Historic Center of Campeche, and the following year at the Orchestral Festival organized by the National Council for Culture and Arts.
 For 6 years, the orchestra carried out a Festival in Valle de Bravo, in the state of Mexico, showing through it how excellent art can be when it is the result of a joint effort of the living forces of the country.

 Between 1983 and 1985, the orchestra was under the direction of maestro Manuel Suárez, and later, until 1989, Eduardo Diaz Muñoz.